PSU-OIT-ARC/django-arcutils/README.md

 ```
 1. `arcutils.BaseFormSet` and `arcutils.BaseModelFormSet` have an iter_with_empty_form_first() that is is basically `([formset.empty_form] + formset.forms)`.
 This makes it convenient to iterate over the empty form in templates, without having a special case for it.
 1. `arcutils.BaseFormSet` and `arcutils.BaseModelFormSet` override the clean method, so that if a form is being deleted, its validation errors are blanked out.
+1. `arcutils.session_monitor` counts the number of requests made to the server, then clears the session data when the count has reached a certain limit (default: 1000).

 ## Testing